folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/YAML/Readme.md

 ## YAML for deploying Folio R1 2021 back-end modules and clustered Okapi on Kubernetes/Rancher 2.x

-All YAML assumes you are deploying in a namespace called `folio-r2`
+All YAML assumes you are deploying in a namespace called `folio-r2`, Okapi is reachable at `http://okapi:9130` and Kafka is reachable at `http://kafka-r2`.
+Please find-and-replace these values for your environment if they are different.

 ### Kubernetes Secrets needed for configuring edge modules, Kafka, Elasticsearch, Okapi and database connections: